hyperledger/iroha/CONTRIBUTING.md

 -  Modules *contain* things, and we know that.
 Get to the point!
 Example: use `Logger-related traits.` instead of `Module which contains logger-related logic`.
 -  Prefer the single-line comment syntax.
 Use `///` above inline modules and `//!` for file-based modules.

+### General rules of thumb
+- If your function doesn't mutate any of its inputs (and it shouldn't mutate anything else), mark it as `#[must_use]`.
+- We prefer strong typing.
+Avoid `Box<dyn Error>` if possible.
+- If your function is a getter/setter it should be marked `#[inline]`.
+- If your function is a constructor (i.e. it's creating a new value from the input parameters and calls `default()`) it should be `#[inline]`.
+- Leaving `TODO` markers in code is fine, as long as you reference an issue that you created for it.
+Not creating an issue, means it doesn't get merged.
+- If you change naming conventions, make sure that the new name that you've chosen is _much_ clearer than what we had before.
+- Avoid tying your code to concrete data structures.
+Rust is smart enough to turn a `Vec<Instruction>` into `impl IntoIterator<Item = Instruction>` without extra processing.
+-

 ## Contact